 - increased production of advanced glycation end products (AGEs), which are linked with the complications of diabetes and with the aging process itself

 - increase in hypertension (high blood pressure) by inhibiting a key enzyme called endothelial nitric oxide synthase

 - increases in blood lactic acid, especially in patients with preexisting acidotic conditions such as diabetes, postoperative stress or uremia

 USDA scientists found that fructose interferes with copper metabolism to such an extent that collagen and elastin cannot form in growing animals.
 Studies have shown that the heart and liver in young male mice will become enlarged and inflamed if they are fed fructose.

 Andrew Weil, M.D. writes that if a hospital patient is given a fructose solution instead of a glucose solution, that patientâ€™s condition will rapidly worsen, as the body cannot metabolize fructose properly.
 He also notes that the consumption of high fructose corn syrup in the United States increased by more than 1,000 percent between 1970 and 1990 and that this elevated consumption is one of the driving factors of the obesity epidemic in the US.

 An October 2008 study from a University of Florida research team suggests that it is the interaction between the consumption of large amounts of fructose-containing foods and eating a high-fat, high-calorie diet that produces weight gain.

-Many low carb diet studies have shown that a high fat diet does NOT cause weight gain when consumed in the context of a low carbohydrate intake.
+Many low carb diet studies have shown that a high-fat diet does NOT cause weight gain when consumed in the context of low carbohydrate intake.
 It is the presence of a high sugar intake that acts as the catalyst for weight changes.

 Resources for Further Reading